• Australia

 Recognizing Problem Gambling

 Identifying the signs of problem gambling is essential in addressing the issue before it escalates.
-By understanding the behavioral patterns associated with compulsive gambling, individuals can intervene early and seek assistance.
+By understanding the behavioral patterns associated with compulsive betting, individuals can intervene early and seek assistance.

 • Increased secrecy regarding gambling activities